NICHOLAS85/z-a-eval/README.md

 The output of a slow initialization command is redirected to a file located within the plugin/snippets directory and sourced while loading.
 The next time the plugin/snippet is loaded, this file will be sourced skipping the need to run the initialization command.

-## The Ice Modifiers Provided By The Annex
+## Ice Modifiers Provided By The Annex

 There is 1 ice-modifier provided and handled by this annex.
 They are:
   1. `eval''` – creates a `cache` containing the output of a command.